Roxane H. MacLellan, DVM, DAVDC

 Licensed in Arizona, Colorado, Minnesota and Wyoming

-Dr. Roxane MacLellan (“Dr. Mac”) is currently practicing at the Veterinary Specialty center of Tucson.
-She has taught Dentistry at the Colorado State University Veterinary Teaching Hospital in Fort Collins, Colorado as well as at the University of Minnesota, St Paul MN.
+Dr. Roxane MacLellan (“Dr. Mac”) has taught Dentistry at the Colorado State University Veterinary Teaching Hospital in Fort Collins, Colorado as well as at the University of Minnesota, St Paul MN.
 She started as a post doctorate fellow in Dentistry and Oral Surgery in 2011, and then became assistant professor of Dentistry and Oral Surgery in 2012.
 She moved from the “Valley of the Sun” (Arizona) in 2011, and previously practiced in Cheyenne, Wyoming.
 She received her Bachelor’s degree in Medical Technology in 1982 from McMurray College in Abilene, Texas.
 After a 15 year career as a Medical Technologist registered with the American Society of Clinical Pathologists, in the field of hospital laboratory medicine, Dr. MacLellan decided to pursue her dream of becoming a veterinarian.
 She was awarded the Doctor of Veterinary Medicine degree in 2002 from the Colorado State University School of Veterinary Medicine and Biomedical Sciences and graduated in the top ten percent of her class.
 While a veterinary student, she performed biomedical research at the Medical Oncology Research Laboratory at Colorado State University and was vice president of SHARE (Students for Human Animal Relationship Education).
 After graduating she joined a multi-doctor practice in Cheyenne, Wyoming, practicing all aspects of small animal medicine.
 In addition to her interests in oral surgery and dentistry, she completed a vigorous 140 hour course in Medical Acupuncture for Veterinarians at Colorado State University in 2003.
-Dr. MacLellan is a member of the Foundation for Veterinary Dentistry, the American Veterinary Medical Association, the American Academy of Veterinary Acupuncture, and the Arizona Veterinary Medical Association.
+Dr. MacLellan is a member of the Foundation for Veterinary Dentistry, the American Veterinary Medical Association, the American Academy of Veterinary Acupuncture, and the Colorado Veterinary Medical Association.

 In January 2008, after practicing small animal medicine at the Ocotillo Animal Clinic in Chandler, Dr. MacLellan began a 2 year dental resident training program with Arizona Veterinary Dentistry and Oral Surgery.
 She has attended numerous continuing education seminars and workshops on dentistry and oral surgery and has assisted in educating technicians and veterinarians about oral pathology and dental radiography.